cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 said that I am "Super helpful!
 Open to teaching team mates (especially me) in the name of project success."

-What I see as a key differentiator between Udacity and NASA is that I hit my limit in my ability to multitask, and that led to some downstream effects that negatively impacted my colleagues.
+<span id="nasa-multitasking" />What I see as a key differentiator between Udacity
+and NASA is that I hit my limit in my ability to multitask, and that led to some downstream effects that negatively impacted my colleagues.

 > We were working on a side project for a NASA analog a few years ago (pre
 > COVID) and we had started to converge on some expected functionality and I